MattechLab/sops/docs/data-management/2_et1_edf_to_bids.md

 Hsop: Converting eye-tracking into BIDS - Standard Operating Procedures of the HCPh project (axonlab.org) TheAxonLab/hcph-sops (github.com)

 EyeLink eye tracking system produces EDF recording files.
-In this step we need to first convert the raw edf files to BIDS format for enforcing a standardized structure, naming conventin and metadata description.
+In this step we need to first convert the raw edf files to BIDS format for enforcing a standardized structure, naming convention and metadata description.
 It makes researchers easier to understand and use data from different sources.

 ## 0 Package preparation